tomio13/RDM-Desktop/Readme.md

 users who do not have enough experience.
 And for those who have the experience it still can be somewhat tedious.

+The [json-c](https://github.com/json-c/json-c) library on GITHUB seems to do a a good job in reading and generating JSON text content.

 ### YAML
 Again a structured text, but way more human readable.
 It may have a higher load on the computer side of things, but saves much on the user experience.
 Using standard library may be of help translating the structure to and from files.

+The [libyaml](https://github.com/yaml/libyaml) is not so trivial to use at the first glance, mostly because the documentation is not really friendly to beginners.
+E.g. it is somewhat tricky to figure out how to generate key/value pairs from entries.
+The signaling system is consistent, but the rules are not spelled out clearly.
+Thus, it takes some experimenting but works.

+Our aim is to be able to parse:
+ * simple key/value pairs
+ * lists of elements
+ * sub-trees, which can be key/value pairs or lists

+Based on the examples, the event model seem to work fine.

 #### configuration files
 As a starting idea: